julik/pasaporte/README.txt

 smorgasbord, profile editing, encryptodecryption and other electrabombastic niceties are going to be taken care of.

+Here is an example of a simple auth procedure:

+  # Stick your super auth HERE.
+Should be a proc accepting login, pass and domain
+  Pasaporte::AUTH = lambda do | login, pass, domain |
+    allowd = {"joe" => "secret"}
+    return (allowd[login] && (allowd[login] == pass))
+  end

+Obviously you can let your auth procedure look up in ACLs and things like that if you really need it to.

-Should the password become stale or should the authentication backend say that it no longer has the user in question the authorization tokens are immediately revoked, and any authorization requests will be denied.
+If the password becomes stale or should the authentication backend say that it no longer has the user in question the authorization tokens are immediately revoked, and any authorization requests will be denied.